Finding a Therapist

 Dan Neuharth, Ph.D., MFT (Calif.
 Lic#MFC29178)

-Professional organizations for therapists
+Professional organizations

 Marriage and Family Therapists: The American Association for Marriage and Family Therapy.
 Online directory of AAMFT member therapists